-On October 26, 2018 Chief Joseph Hatchery staff transferred 281,943 Integrated BY 17 summer Chinook from Chief Joseph Hatchery to the Omak Acclimation Pond.
-At the time of transfer, the fish were approximately 27 fpp, and were programmed to be reared over winter, with a target size at release of 10 fpp.
-An additional 245,550 BY 17 Summer Chinook were transferred to WDFW's Similkameen Pond, as part of the cost share agreement.
-These fish were forced released April 18, 2019.
-Approximately 5,000 PIT tags were added to the group in October 2018.
-Due to a mix up during transfer, PIT tagged fish were sent to the Similkameen Pond in error.
-Because of this error approximately 5,000 PIT tags were added to the Omak Pond fish in April 2019.
-After subtracting shed tags and mortality, a total of 4,987 PIT tags were released from this integrated group (4,907 were detected at release).
-Table A 3 illustrates feed fed, feeding rate, and mortality to date for the integrated summer/fall Chinook transferred to the Omak Acclimation pond.
+On October 26, 2018, Chief Joseph Hatchery staff transferred 133,940 Integrated BY 18 summer/fall Chinook from Chief Joseph Hatchery to the Omak Acclimation Pond.
+Approximately 5,000 PIT tags were added to the group in October 2019.
+At the time of transfer, the fish were approximately 16 fpp, and were programmed to be reared over winter, with a target size at release of 10 fpp.
+These fish were forced released April 30, 2020.
+After subtracting shed tags and mortality, a total of 4,532 PIT tags were released from this integrated group (3,780 were detected at release).
+Table A 2 illustrates feed fed, feeding rate, and mortality to date for the integrated summer/fall Chinook transferred to the Omak Acclimation Pond.

-Table A 3.
-Omak Acclimation Pond BY 17 integrated yearling summer/fall Chinook rearing summary.
+Table A 2.
+Omak Acclimation Pond BY 18 integrated yearling summer/fall Chinook rearing summary.